kazurayam/HowFailureHandlingAffectsExceptions/docs/MsAccountLoginProcedure.md

 ## Conclusion

-The Microsoft Account Login procedure is a terribly difficult target for Web UI automation, but I could find out a way.
+The Microsoft Account Login procedure is a terribly difficult target for Web UI automation, but I could find out a way to live with it.